Standard Input

 Log event timestamps

-The Fluent Bit event timestamp will be set from the input record if the 2-element event input is used or a custom parser configuration supplies a timestamp.
+The Fluent Bit event timestamp will be set from the input record if the two-element event input is used or a custom parser configuration supplies a timestamp.
 Otherwise the event timestamp will be set to the timestamp at which the record is read by the stdin plugin.

 Examples